Kyle Van Noy: New England Patriots (second stint)

 On March 19, 2021, the Patriots signed Van Noy to a two-year deal worth up to $13.2 million.
 In the 2021 season, he appeared in 16 games with eight starts, recording five sacks, 66 total tackles, one interception, ten passes defended, and two forced fumbles.
 While he was productive in his second stint in New England, the Patriots were tight on cap space.
 Van Noy was released on March 7, 2022.

 Los Angeles Chargers

 On May 5, 2022, Van Noy signed with the Los Angeles Chargers.
 He appeared in 17 games with 13 starts in the 2022 season, and recorded five sacks, 46 total tackles, three passes defended, and one forced fumble.

 Baltimore Ravens

 2023

-On September 27, 2023, Van Noy signed with the practice squad of the Ravens.
-He was signed to the active roster three days later.
-Van Noy recorded a career-high nine sacks in fourteen appearances for the Ravens during the 2023 season.
+Van Noy entered the 2023 season without a roster spot at age 32 after being released by the Chargers.
+After signing with the Ravens’ practice squad on September 27, 2023, and being promoted to the active roster three days later, he recorded a then career-high nine sacks in fourteen appearances, leading to a two-year, $10 million contract extension with Baltimore.